deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/password-hashing.md

 # Customize the Salt generation

 Similar to the hashing algorithm, the salt generation can be adjusted.
-First, implement the `SaltGenerator` interface from the `org.finos.flowave.bpm.engine.impl.digest`.
+First, implement the `SaltGenerator` interface from the `org.finos.fluxnova.bpm.engine.impl.digest`.
 This ensures that all necessary functions are implemented.
-You can have a look at the classes `Base64EncodedSaltGenerator` and `Default16ByteSaltGenerator` from the `org.finos.flowave.bpm.engine.impl.digest` package to see how this is done in Flowave.
+You can have a look at the classes `Base64EncodedSaltGenerator` and `Default16ByteSaltGenerator` from the `org.finos.fluxnova.bpm.engine.impl.digest` package to see how this is done in Fluxnova.
 A template for your own implementation could look as follows:

 ```java
 public class MyCustomSaltGenerator implements SaltGenerator {